Amano (restaurant)

 Restaurant in Caldwell, Idaho, U.S.

 Amano is a Mexican restaurant in Caldwell, Idaho, United States.
-Established in September 2019, the business was included in The New York Timess 2023 list of the 50 best restaurants in the United States.
+The restaurant was established in September 2019 by Salvador "Sal" Alamilla.
+The business was included in The New York Timess 2023 list of the 50 best restaurants in the United States.
 In 2025, Amano's chef Salvador Alamilla won James Beard's regional Best Chef award.